…and a happy Winter Solstice to you.

 A chart for a new season suggests the game plan for the next three months.
-Set in Washington DC, we note that chart ruler Mercury is highly engaged, but not at its best in Sagittarius, where it’s likely to consider critical details over righteous opinion.
+Set in Washington DC, we note that chart ruler Mercury is highly engaged, but not at its best in Sagittarius, where it’s likely to err on the side of sloppy righteous opinion, as opposed to critical factual details.
 Mercury is separating from a square to Neptune, which reflected any magical or otherwise idealized and/or duplicitous thinking and (mis)communication experienced last week.

 This applies to your own personal world, as well as the headlines:

 - two Carnival cruise ships collide in Mexico